u2/ckb-contract-examples/README.md

-# Lightning Network's Bidirectional Payment Channels on CKB
+# Payment Channels on CKB

 ## Prerequisites